Last Updated on April 5, 2021 by smartkitchenpicks

 - Start with your pastry first.
 Preheat the oven to 200c/390f.
 Take a 20x20cm square cake tin with a removable base (you’ll use this tin later for constructing the vanilla slices), and use the removable base as a guide for cutting the pastry.
 You’ll need 1 piece of pastry that is just a little under 20x20cm.
 This will make up the base of your vanilla slice.
 Place it on a baking tray.

 - You’ll then need 2 more pieces of pastry just under 20x20cm too.
 These pieces should be cut into 5x5cm squares.
 You should end up with 32 squares.
 Place 16 on one baking tray and 16 on the other.
-Cutting these squares now will make it easier to cut the vanilla slices later on.
+Cutting these squares now will make it easier to cut the vanilla slice with hazelnut crunch later on.
 Sprinkle one tbsp of icing/powdered sugar on each of the three lots of pastry.
 Place a sheet of baking parchment on top of each tray.
 Take one of the trays and place an empty baking tray on top of the baking parchment, then place something oven proof and a little heavy in the tray (I used an oven-proof serving dish) This is required to stop your pastry puffing up, whilst keeping nice crisp, thin layers.
 Place the tray in the oven and cook for 20-30 minutes until the pastry is a dark golden brown.
 Repeat this with the other two trays. (you can try cooking all the pastry at once if you have enough shelves and trays, but I found the pastry at the bottom of the oven didn’t cook quite as evenly).

 - Once cooked, take the pastry out of the oven, take the top tray and baking parchment off and leave to cool.
 Then start on your custard.

 - Add the milk and cream to a large pan.
 Take your vanilla pod and slice in half lengthways.
 Scrape out the seeds and place the seeds and the vanilla pod in the milk/cream mixture.
 Heat until just boiling.
 In a large bowl, mix the cornflour, egg yolks and caster sugar.
 Add a little splash of the boiled milk to the egg mixture and whisk in quickly.
 Add another couple of splashes and mix in.
 This will temper the mixture so the eggs don’t get scrambled by the hot milk.
 Now you can add in the rest of the milk, and give it a whisk.
 Give your pan a quick wash and dry, then pour the milk and egg mixture back into the pan.
 Heat on a medium heat stirring with a whisk all the time until the custard is very thick.
 It will take about 5-6 minutes.
 It will look like it’s not going to thicken, but then it will suddenly thicken very quickly, so make sure you’re stirring to prevent lumps.
 Once thickened, turn off the heat and stir in the butter until it’s incorporated.
-Pour the custard into a tub, allow to cool for 5 minutes, then place some clingfilm directly on top of the custard – so it’s touching all of the top of the custard – and leave to cool completely (this prevents a skin forming on the custard).
+Pour the custard into a tub, allow to cool for 5 minutes, then place some clingfilm directly on top of the custard – so it’s touching all the top of the custard – and leave to cool completely (this prevents a skin forming on the custard).
 If you’re making the custard in advance, you can place in the fridge once cooled until you’re ready to use it.

-- Carefully spread the rest of the custard on top, covering all of the pastry.
+- Carefully spread the rest of the custard on top, covering all the pastry.
 Then place the remaining 16 pastry squares on top.
 Cover in baking parchment and seal the baking tin with foil, then place in the fridge for a few hours (or preferably overnight) to completely set.
 So long as your custard is thick, the pastry won’t go soggy (it takes about 48 hours for pastry to start to soften).